gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 the value of the `//frame[@attached_to]` attribute.
 Cycles in the `relative_to` attribute graph are not allowed and must be checked separately from the `attached_to` attribute graph.
-Following the `relative_to` attributes of the specified frames must lead to a frame expressed relative to the model frame.
+Following the `relative_to` attributes of the specified frames must lead to a frame expressed relative to the model frame, with the exception of `//world/frame/pose[@relative_to]` in which the terminal frame is the implicit world frame.

 ~~~
 <model name="link_pose_relative_to">